Duluth, Minnesota: Aviation

-In the summer of 1913, the world's first heavier-than-air airline service opened in the form of a biplane flying boat named Lark of Duluth, offering joyrides over the Duluth harbor.
-Not a commercial success, the flights ended later that summer when the designer of the aircraft's engine crashed it.
-After being purchased and used for scheduled flights in Florida, the plane returned to Duluth and other locations for passenger flights in 1914, until it was ultimately damaged in a hard landing later that year in California and pronounced unsalvageable.
-A replica of the 1913 Lark of Duluth was constructed and flown by the Duluth Aviation Institute in 2013, to commemorate the 100th anniversary of commercial aviation.

 Several multinational aviation corporations operate near Duluth.
-Since 1994, the city has been home to the headquarters and main manufacturing facility of Cirrus Aircraft, whose 1,500-plus employees build the world's best-selling general aviation aircraft, the SR22, and the world's first single-engine personal jet, the Vision SF50.
+Since 1994, the city has been home to the headquarters and main manufacturing facilities of Cirrus Aircraft, a company with nearly 1,600 Duluth employees (as of 2023) building the world's best-selling general aviation aircraft, the SR22, and the world's first single-engine personal jet, the Vision SF50.
 James Fallows, national correspondent for The Atlantic, said that Cirrus' rapid growth in Duluth over the years "was a major, major factor in the town's modern emergence".
-Former mayor Gary Doty called the arrival of Cirrus in the mid-1990s a "crucial turning point" for Duluth, and said it was "the catalyst for more positive attitudes about the city...
+Former mayor Gary Doty called the arrival of Cirrus in the mid-1990s a "crucial turning point" for Duluth and said it was "the catalyst for more positive attitudes about the city...
 If that hadn't happened, then we might really have been in a tailspin."
-The company is Duluth's largest manufacturer.
-In January 2012, another aircraft manufacturer, Kestrel Aircraft, maker of the K-350 turboprop plane and later known as ONE Aviation, moved to the Twin Ports; and in October of that year, AAR Corp opened an aircraft repair and maintenance facility at the Duluth airport.
+As of 2024, the company is Duluth's largest manufacturer and third-largest employer.
+In January 2012, another aircraft manufacturer, Kestrel Aircraft, maker of the K-350 turboprop plane and later known as ONE Aviation, moved to the Twin Ports.
+In October of that year, AAR Corp opened an aircraft repair and maintenance facility at the Duluth airport.
 Both companies ceased operations in the region during the COVID-19 pandemic.

-In January 2013, the Duluth International Airport opened a new terminal, now named the "U.S. Representative James L. Oberstar Terminal" after the late Jim Oberstar.
+In January 2013, the Duluth International Airport opened a new terminal, now named the U.S. Representative James L. Oberstar Terminal after the late Jim Oberstar.

-The Air National Guard's 148th Fighter Wing is based in Duluth and was in 2016 the city's seventh-largest employer.
-It is one of a handful of National Guard units with an active association, which in the 148th's case means having the capability to provide training for Air Force pilots.
+The Air National Guard's 148th Fighter Wing is at the Duluth Air National Guard Base and is the city's sixth-largest employer as of 2022.
+It is one of a handful of National Guard units with an active association which, in the 148th's case, means having the capability to provide training for Air Force pilots.
 The 179th Fighter Squadron is a unit of the 148th.

+Minnesota's largest airshow, the Duluth Air & Aviation Expo, takes place each year on the grounds of Duluth International Airport.